kidscancode/godot_recipes/src/content/physics/conveyor_belt.md

 If your image doesn't repeat or looks wrong, reimport it with the *Repeat* flag set to "Enabled".
 {{% /notice %}}

 Try adjusting the `x` of the *Region* property.
 You'll see the tiles shift.
 This is what we need to animate the belt.
-You can do this with an AnimationPlayer or in code.
+You can do this with an {{< gd-icon AnimationPlayer >}}`AnimationPlayer` or in code.
 We'll do the latter for this example:

 ```gdscript
 extends StaticBody2D